Marvellousteam/android_device_htc_marvel/README.md

 * Description

-  This repository is for CyanogenMod 10.2 on the HTC Wildfire S (marvel).
+  This repository is for OmniROM 4.3 on the HTC Wildfire S (marvel).
   It is still a work in progress.